 CWYM and WYO Director - Susanna Riddell AGSM LTCL Susanna studied cello with world renowned cellist Raphael Wallfisch at London's Guildhall School of Music and Drama.
 As a cellist with the London Philharmonic Orchestra, Susanna has gathered over 20 years’ experience of working on the international stage with world class conductors and soloists.
 She was appointed to the position of Director of the Centre for Wessex Young Musicians in 2007 and as a result is responsible for all aspects of the CWYM's strategic, artistic, musical and educational journey.
 Continuing to build on her conducting career, Susanna has directed “Side-by-Side” (professional/youth) orchestral projects in Sussex and Essex, and has now turned her attentions towards London’s music conservatoires with a Vladimir Jurowski/Prokofiev project at the Royal College of Music and more recently chamber orchestra performances at Trinity College of Music.
-Susanna was appointed as the new Music Director of the Southampton University Symphony Orchestra in 2016 and she continues to divide her time between a busy LPO playing schedule and conducting talented youngsters across the UK.
+Susanna was appointed as Music Director of the Southampton University Symphony Orchestra in 2016 and she continues to divide her time between a busy LPO playing schedule and conducting talented youngsters across the UK.

 CWYM Co-ordinator - Beverley Williams GMus, Cert.
 Ed.
 AMus LCM Beverley Williams taught music in local schools and at The College before taking early retirement in 2015.
 After teaching music theory at the CWYM for 22 years, she has given up marking to be the CWYM Co-ordinator.
 As a student, Beverley’s first instrumental study was percussion and the Wessex Youth Orchestra was the first orchestra she played in.
 She has many happy memories of this time and one not so happy, when someone dropped a cymbal on her toe which she says, scarred her for life!
 She likes chocolate, coffee, fundraising & having fun but hates spiders - so no surprises please!
 She can usually be found lurking near the CWYM tuck shop!